 Contact from Representatives

 Please note that if you would like a representative to act on your behalf in the complaints process you must provide explicit consent before information can be disclosed to a representative.
-You can provide explicit consent via your journal or by contacting our Service Centre by telephone on 0800 01 21 331.
+You can provide explicit consent via your journal or by phoning the Universal Credit Service Centre Freephone 0800 012 1331 or Textphone 0800 121 1441 (for deaf or hard of hearing users and customers with speech difficulties).

 If you choose to have an MP, MLA or their representatives engage with Universal Credit on your behalf explicit consent is not required.